 Today I am sharing a DIY craft How to Make a Wreath Pillow.
 I made a pillow for a wreath blog hop because my wreath form did not arrive in time!
-This DIY is fun and easy to make.
+This DIY is fun and easy to make for Summer or Fall.
 And I love how it came out!

 My favorite pastime during this “time at home” has been cooking and crafting.
 Today I am sharing a DIY craft How to Make a Wreath Pillow that features a spring wreath.
 Later this week I will be cooking with one of my sons.
-Matt has a wonderful technique to teach us all.
+I cannot wait to cook with my son Matt.

 I made the pillow with felt.
 To be honest, I am part of a blog hop and I was technically supposed to make a wreath.
 But we all need to be flexible these days when our wreath form doesn’t arrive on time.
 I made a slight deviation to my plans and make a pillow with a wreath on it instead.
 And I love it.